survivejs/react-book/manuscript/08_building_kanban.md

 }
 ```

 T> That `JSON.stringify` is needed as Webpack will perform string replace "as is".
-In this case, we'll want to end up with strings as that's what various comparisons expect, not just `production`.
-Latter would just cause an error.
+In this case, we'll want to end up with strings, as that's what various comparisons expect, not just `production`.
+The latter would just cause an error.
 An alternative would be to use a string such as `'"production"'`.
-Note the "'s.
+Note the double quotation marks (").

-Hit `npm run build` again and you should see improved results:
+Hit `npm run build` again, and you should see improved results:

 ```bash
 > TARGET=build webpack